johnfoderaro/jfod/readme.md

-# Jfod.me Portfolio Site
+# jfod.me portfolio site

-Simple portfolio website with an Express app for the contact form using Nodemailer.
+Static website built with Metalsmith and hosted with Digital Ocean.